apache/pekko-http/docs/src/main/paradox/common/http-model.md

 ## HTTP Headers

-When the Akka HTTP server receives an HTTP request it tries to parse all its headers into their respective model classes.
+When the Apache Pekko HTTP server receives an HTTP request it tries to parse all its headers into their respective model classes.
 Independently of whether this succeeds or not, the HTTP layer will always pass on all received headers to the application.
 Unknown headers as well as ones with invalid syntax (according to the header parser) will be made available as @apidoc[RawHeader] instances.
 For the ones exhibiting parsing errors a